joseluizcoe/verivox-react/README.md

-# VerivoxTest by José Luiz Coe
+# Verivox by José Luiz Coe

 [This is my test to Verivox.](https://verivox-react-joseluizcoe.netlify.com/)